opsdis/icinga2-exporter/README.md

 The icinga2-exporter utilizes the [Icinga 2](https://icinga.com/) REST API to fetch service based performance data and publish it in a way that lets [Prometheus](https://prometheus.io/) scrape the performance data as metrics.

+The service is based on [Quart](https://pgjones.gitlab.io/quart/).
+Quart's is compatible with Flask but based on Asyncio.

 Benefits:

 - Enable advanced queries and aggregation on timeseries